 To help the IACUC evaluate your research project, the researcher is responsible to complete a detailed application.
 It serves as a detailed description of the use and justification of the animals involvement in the research.

-Please allow two months for processing, review, and approval of a protocol.
+Please plan for two months for processing, review, and approval of a protocol.
 Do not begin research before receiving approval from the IACUC and a protocol number.
 All personnel involved in the project must complete the online training before the protocol will be approved.
 IACUC protocols are valid for a period of three (3) years.
-Annual continuing review of each protocol will be conducted by the IACUC Chair or his designee.
-(Generally the review is done by the IACUC Administrator.)
-The annual review may include a telephone conversation or an interview between the reviewer and the PI or staff that are involved in the research.
+Post Approval Monitoring (PAM) of each protocol will be conducted by the IACUC Administrator, which may include a telephone conversation or an interview between the reviewer and the PI or staff that are involved in the research.